LinuxForHealth/FHIR/fhir-install/src/main/docker/ibm-fhir-bucket-tool/README.md

-# IBM FHIR Bucket Tool
+# IBM FHIR Server - Bucket Tool

-The image wraps the IBM FHIR Server fhir-bucket tool.
+The image wraps the IBM FHIR Server Bucket Tool which wraps the module - `fhir-bucket`.

 ************
 # **License**